In Part 1 of this post, I described the subject as “what I’ve learned from what I’ve learned.” What does that mean?

-But is the mere acquisition of facts identical to learning?
-Can we not differentiate between the notes of a song and music, or dance steps and a dance?
-Can the whole be greater than the sum?
+But is the acquisition of facts identical to learning?
+Is there no difference between the notes of a song and music, or dance steps and a dance?
+Is the whole ever greater than the sum?

-In the same way, my global adventure adds up to much more than a series of destinations and experiences.
-I’ve learned lessons from the world.
-Then I’ve inquired about what’s essential to learn from all of them together.
+In the same way, I’m sure my global adventure adds up to much more than a series of destinations and experiences.
+I’ve learned many lessons from the world, and I’ve asked myself what I can learn from all of them together.

 Maybe not everyone travels like this, but I do.
 And when I do this, what do I see?
 Many things, two of which I’ve shared already.